Partial monoids and Dold-Thom functors: Properties of Dold-Thom functors coming from spectra

-Given a partial abelian monoid $M$, a subset $Z\subset M$, and a homotopy $s_t:M\to M$, with $t\in [0,1]$, we say that $s_t$ is a {\em deformation of $M$, admissible with respect to $Z$} if \begin{itemize} \item $s_0=Id$ and $s_t(0)=0$ for all $t$; \item for any set of composable elements $m_i\in M$, the set $s_t(m_i)$ is also composable for all $t$; \item if a set of composable elements $m_i\in M$ is composable with $m'\in Z$, then the set $s_t(m_i)$ is composable with $m'$ for all $t$. \end{itemize} A filtered partial abelian monoid $M=\cup M(i)$ is {\em uniform} if it has the following properties: \begin{itemize} \item[(1)] as sets, $M(i)=M(i+1)$ for all $i$;
+Given a partial abelian monoid $M$, a subset $Z\subset M$, and a homotopy with $t\in [0,1],$ we say that $s_t$ is a {\em deformation of $M$, admissible with respect to $Z$} if \begin{itemize} \item $s_0=Id$ and $s_t(0)=0$ for all $t$; \item for any set of composable elements $m_i\in M$, the set $s_t(m_i)$ is also composable for all $t$; \item if a set of composable elements $m_i\in M$ is composable with $m'\in Z$, then the set $s_t(m_i)$ is composable with $m'$ for all $t$. \end{itemize}